-It is a cast-iron, rectangular box set upon a cement base.
+It is a cast-iron, rectangular box with hinged access panel, set upon a concrete base.

 Statement of significance

 Relevant assessment criteria

 This is a place of local heritage significance and meets one or more of the local heritage criteria under the Heritage planning scheme policy of the Brisbane City Plan 2014.
 It is significant because: